To Live by Faith

 B. Don’t go back to the world either

-Galatians 4:9, But now that you have come to know God, or rather to be known by God, how is it that you turn back again to the weak and worthless elemental things, to which you desire to be enslaved all over again?
+Galatians, chapter 4 verse 9, but now that you have come to no God, or rather to be known by God, how is it that you turn back again to the weak and worthless elements of things to which you desire to be enslaved all over again?

 II.
 Live to God by Faith

 Can I say something?
 I love you, which is why I say this, if you’re connecting to an old flame through social media or whatever, you’re married, he’s married or she’s married or whatever, and you’re connecting through social media, can is ay something to you because I love you, stop it, and stop it right now.
 Isiah 43, verse 18 to 19, do not call to mind the former things, do not ponder things of the past, behold I will do something new, now I will spring forth, will you not be aware of it?
 Revival is in front of you but God wants to do his in front of you, God wants to do marvelous things, God wants to do awesome amazing things, revival is in front of you, don’t look back, don’t pine for the days of past.
 How’re you gonna live?
 It’s in front of you.
 What he’s telling us is, listen, Paul writes, the life that I now live I’m going to live by faith.

 A. It’s no longer I who live

 See, live to God by Faith, is the answer so he brings us to verses 19 and 20.
 I die to the law because that I might live unto God, famous verse 20, I have been crucified with Christ and it is no longer I who live, but Christ lives in me and the life which I now live in this flesh.
 In this physical world I am going to live this life by faith.
 I am going to live by faith and the son of God who loved me and delivered himself for me.
 That’s how I am going to live.